- Multidisciplinary University Research Initiative (MURI)

 - University Affiliated Research Centers (UARCs)

-The U.S. Army Combat Capabilities Development Command Army Research Laboratory is authorized to license its intellectual property to private industry and other entities.
-Licenses are a means of achieving wider use of inventions created by CCDC ARL scientists.
+The U.S. Army Combat Capabilities Development Command (DEVCOM) Army Research Laboratory is authorized to license its intellectual property to private industry and other entities.
+Licenses are a means of achieving wider use of inventions created by DEVCOM ARL scientists.
 Once a patent application has been filed for an invention, that invention can be licensed for commercial development and use.

 This Patent License Agreement (PLA) may be non-exclusive, partially exclusive or exclusive.
 Regardless of the type of license negotiated, the government retains its rights to use an invention and to grant nonexclusive research licenses.
 Royalties are negotiated on a case-by-case basis, and take many factors into account, such as market size, exclusivity, or whether additional technology development is needed.
 The laboratory may provide technical assistance on a reimbursable basis, if needed to further develop the technology.